 Although Daring deployed with only a single Lynx (she can carry 2 or a larger Merlin), the helicopter will be invaluable and a second flight crew has joined the ship as the helicopter will be worked hard, initially doing aerial surveys to asses damage.
 Once engaged in relief activities, the Lynx can be used for light transport, lifting and ferrying personnel.
 Some of the weapon systems and avionics have been removed to save weight and increase carrying capacity.

 Fortuitously the ship embarked a detachment of Royal Marines in Australia intended mainly for ceremonial duties but they will now prove to be useful extra manpower.
-In addition there are 3 dental staff aboard in addition to the ships doctor and medically trained personnel.
-Although the Type 45 is very lean-manned their relatively large size provides useful extra space and proper accommodation for at least 45 extra people in addition to the standard 190 complement.
+There are 3 dental staff aboard in addition to the ships doctor and medically trained personnel.
+Although the Type 45 is very lean-manned their relatively large size provides useful extra space and proper accommodation for at least 45 extra people besides the standard 190 complement.
 Personnel flown out from the UK have been embarked including 14 medics and extra flight crew.

 It was fortunate that HMS Illustrious was in Muscat, Oman, making a rare trip into Gulf region and thus much nearer to the Philippines than usual.
 However the timing is more unfortunate for her ship’s company, coming to the end of a planned 5-month Cougar13 deployment and looking forward to getting back home to Portsmouth in December.
 She will now almost certainly be away at Christmas which is hard on the crew and even harder on their families, although all concerned are doubtless proud of the ship and the job she will be doing.